webpack/webpack.js.org/content/configuration/resolve.md

 }
 ```

 This means that when we `import * as D3 from "d3"` this will really resolve to the file in the `browser` property.
 The `browser` property takes precedence here because it's the first item in `mainFields`.
+Meanwhile, a node application bundled by webpack will resolve by default to the file in the `module` field.

 ### `resolve.aliasFields`